GUI Testing Guide

-If the beginning of wisdom is the definition of terms, then an understanding of GUI testing must begin with a definition of the term GUI.
-This is an acronym for Graphical User Interface, or that part of an application which is visible to a user.
-A GUI may contain elements such as menus, buttons, text boxes, and images.
-One of the first successful GUIs was the Apple Macintosh, which popularized the concept of a user “desktop” complete with file folders, a calendar, a trash can, and a calculator.
+The term GUI stands for “graphical user interface,” meaning the part of a software application that is visible to the user.
+A GUI may contain menus, buttons, text boxes, images, and other elements.
+One of the first successful GUIs was the Apple Macintosh, which popularized the concept of a user “desktop” complete with a calendar, trash can, and calculator.

 Early GUI - Apple Mcintosh